Chester Higgins Jr.: Life and work

 Higgins was born in Fairhope, Alabama, and grew up in New Brockton, Alabama.
 He attended Tuskegee Institute (now Tuskegee University), where he was mentored by the school's official photographer, P. H. Polk, and graduated in 1970 with a bachelor's degree in business management.
-Higgins worked as a photographer for The New York Times from 1975 and exhibited in museums throughout the world.
+Higgins worked as a photographer for The New York Times from 1975 and has exhibited in museums throughout the world.

 Historian Lonnie Bunch has said of Higgins: "He elevated photography from documentary to fine art."
 Work by Higgins is included in the permanent collection of the Museum of Modern Art and has been included in numerous book collections and appeared in publications such as Newsweek, Fortune, Look, Essence and Life.

 Higgins has traveled to the African continent some 50 times since first going to Senegal in 1971, and according to Lonnie Bunch: "He's capturing an Africa that has a spirit of hope, of possibility that in some ways he believes will shape the African-American experience as well."
+An article about Higgins in the New York Amsterdam News observed: "In a world filled with negative visual depictions of people of color, what comes across in his decades of visual art is the love he has for Black people, a love he wishes they had for themselves as well."
+A 2023 interview for Zeke magazine, Daniela Cohen quoted him as saying: "Essentially, validation is what I've always done with my camera.
+I started out with a love for my immediate family.
+But it's been consistently a love for people who look like me and who experience the same experience."

 In Sacred Nile, Higgins narrates the story of the African beginnings of spirituality, antecedents of the Biblical world along the River Nile from the 6,000-foot-high mountains of Kush (modern-day Ethiopia) through Nubia (Sudan) down to the ancient land of Kemet (Egypt).

 Higgins is represented by Bruce Silverstein Gallery in New York City.

 In 2022, Higgins was inducted into the International Photography Hall of Fame and Museum.